Asypmtotic Behaviour of the Conjugacy Probability of the Alternating Group: Introduction

 where $\mathrm{Cent}_G(g)$ denotes the centralizer of an element $g\in G$.

-It was first proved in \cite{flajolet} by Flajolet \emph{et al} and later, using more elementary methods, by Blackburn \emph{et al} in \cite{john} that $\kappa (S_n)\sim A/n^2$ as $n\to\infty$ for some constant $A$.
-In this paper, we extend the methods used by Blackburn \emph{et al} in \cite[pp.~14-21]{john} to show that $\kappa(A_n)\sim B/n^2$ as $n\to\infty$ for some constant $B$.
+It was first proved by Flajolet \emph{et al} (2006) and later, using more elementary methods, by Blackburn \emph{et al} (2012) that $\kappa (S_n)\sim A/n^2$ as $n\to\infty$ for some constant $A$.
+In this paper, we extend the methods used by Blackburn \emph{et al} (2012, pp.~11-17) to show that $\kappa(A_n)\sim B/n^2$ as $n\to\infty$ for some constant $B$.

-The methods we use in this paper are very similar to those of Blackburn \emph{et al}.
-However, some complications arise when treating the alternating groups instead of the symmetric groups.
+Although parts of this paper use similar methods to those of Blackburn \emph{et al}, some complications arise when treating the alternating groups instead of the symmetric groups.
 In particular, a conjugacy class of $S_n$ splits into two classes in $A_n$ if its corresponding cycle type consists of cycles of distinct odd lengths.

 In addressing this problem, we introduce the following definitions:

 \begin{defn} Suppose $\sigma,\tau\in S_n$ are chosen independently and uniformly at random.
 Let \begin{itemize} \item $\kappa_E(S_n)$ be the probability that $\sigma,\tau$ are conjugate, given that they are even permutations, \item$\kappa_O(S_n)$ be the probability that $\sigma,\tau$ are conjugate, given that they are odd permutations, \item $Q(S_n)$ be the probability that $\sigma,\tau$ have the same cycle type and they are only composed of cycles of distinct odd lengths. \end{itemize} \end{defn}